Civil rights protests and revolutions have been a consistent part in American history, dating back centuries.

 While each figure held a different approach in protest (some were more violent and angry, while others were peaceful and passionate), all had the same goal of unity.

 Malcolm X, for example, was best known for his “staunch” and “controversial” approach towards black racial advocacy, convicted in his anger, and unforgiving in his stance.
 Martin Luther King Jr, on the other hand, took a peaceful approach to protest, bringing forth the idea of oneness, unity, and love as the way forward.

-In U.S history, protest and revolt takes many different shapes.
+In U.S history, protest and revolt take many different shapes.
 It is peaceful yet violent, inspiring yet heartbreaking, historic yet suppressed, successful yet stagnant.
-Nonetheless, as we look back, no matter the lack of vision forward in the moment, proves to be revolutionary and necessary in hindsight.
+Nonetheless, as we look back, no matter the lack of vision forward in the moment proves to be revolutionary and necessary in hindsight.

 "I have a dream!”

 From the March on Washington to the Selma March towards Montgomery, black voices were finally being heard by both white folk, and even the sitting President at the time, Lindon B. Johnson.
 Although these marches were, of course, accompanied by the same racial prejudice as history so often repeats (note: the infamous Bloody Sunday in the wake of the Selma March), steps were finally beginning to be taken in the right direction.
 The civil rights act was passed in 1964 and expanded voting rights were finally given to those of color.
 The cause seemed to be finally gaining momentum.

 However, as all protests and revolts tend to unfold, the message of peace and unity preached by King was met with the anger of violent riots, looting, police brutality, and continued outrage from both sides (note: the Detroit riots of ’67).

 On April 4th, 1968, while leading a routine, but powerful protest for sanitation workers in Memphis, King was assassinated.
 Murdered in cold blood.
 King was 39 years old.